 North Carolina is well-known for its temperate climate and mild weather.
-Although some trauma may happen near the coast, the Appalachian Mountains shield the state from storms and extreme temperatures in the west.
+Although some negative events may happen near the coast, the Appalachian Mountains shield the state from storms and extreme temperatures in the west.

 Annual homeowner’s insurance premiums in North Carolina average at about $1,075.
 This amount is slightly lower than the national average of $1,034.